FindMySchool LogoFindMySchool

 Because the website publishes both university destinations and Oxford and Cambridge examples, it is reasonable to treat university progression as a core outcome for many sixth form students, while also acknowledging alternative pathways.
 The site also references apprenticeships at employers including Rolls Royce and Deloitte, which will appeal to families for whom employment routes with training are a genuine Plan A rather than a fallback.

-The dataset also provides an additional destination lens for the 2023/24 leaver cohort: 57% to university, 19% to employment, 5% to apprenticeships, and 2% to further education.
+The results also provides an additional destination lens for the 2023/24 leaver cohort: 57% to university, 19% to employment, 5% to apprenticeships, and 2% to further education.
 (Percentages may not sum to 100% due to reporting conventions.)
 Together, these sources suggest a sixth form where university is the dominant route, but not the only one, and where employment outcomes are visible rather than hidden.

 In the measurement period captured nine students applied to Oxford and Cambridge combined, one offer was made, and one student accepted.
 This is not an Oxbridge conveyor belt, but it is a sixth form where students do apply, and where a small number secure places, aligning with the school’s stated emphasis on aspiration and structured support.